Monthly Newsletter & Yearly Checklists

 • Start brainstorming essay ideas!
 There will be lots of essays, just a forewarning.

-• Leadership roles within any clubs or sports should be something to go after.
+• Leadership roles within any club or sports should be something to go after.

 • Make this next summer count the most!
 This is essentially your last chance to show some great extracurricular activities.